cwilkes/crispy-barnacle/README.md

 2. Create an application (first one is free)
 3. Logon locally: `heroku login`
 3. Install the rediscloud application `heroku addons:create rediscloud:30`
-4. edit your file .env with:
+4. Edit your file .env with:
 ```
   PYTHONPATH=.
   REDISCLOUD_URL=redis://localhost